SimchaTeich/OverTheWire/Natas/Level27 to Level28/README.md

 ![](5.png)

+I looked into what [PKCS#7 padding](https://medium.com/asecuritysite-when-bob-met-alice/so-what-is-pkcs-7-daf8f4423fd1) is... but didn't have much to do with it at the moment.

-I then decided to look deeper into the strange parameter sent by the site itself.
+So, I decided to look deeper into the strange parameter sent by the site itself.
 It was very easy to understand that it was base64, so I created a program that prints the original bytes that are sent to the query for many inputs:

 ```python
 from requests import get